Coal News We love to talk!

 "Now we are going for a technology where there is no petcoke production, basically the bottom residue gets converted into liquid," Surana said.

-- Tripartite payment deal for solar power also Read more
+- Maharashtra govt forms study committee for floating solar power plant Read more